 Ivel Posada Martínezread bio

-Ivel Posada Martínez is a Cuban national and 2014 graduate of Harvard College, where he received his BA, Magna Cum Laude, in Social Studies and Philosophy.
-At Harvard, Ivel was the recipient of four competitive research and public service fellowships, including the Radcliffe Institute's Pforzheimer Fellowship, the Nicholson Award and Harvard's Presidential Public Service Fellowship.
-He has previously served as a member of HAUSCR's Young Leaders in China program, where he taught a seminar on the institution of judicial review at Renmin University High School in Beijing.
-His broad academic interests have touched on issues ranging from constitutional law, to the normativity of ethical precepts, to LGBT rights.
-As a Teach for America corps member, Ivel served as the science department chair for the Henderson Upper School, the United States' first public K-12 inclusion school.
-As a Yenching Scholar, he is concentrating in economics and management and hopes to partner with the World Bank to research and quantify the economic costs of homophobia in China.
+Ivel Posada Martínez is a 2014 graduate of Harvard College where he received his BA, Magna Cum Laude, in Social Studies and Philosophy.
+At Harvard, Ivel was the recipient of four competitive research and public service fellowships, including the Radcliffe Institute’s Pforzheimer Fellowship, the Nicholson Award and Harvard’s Presidential Public Service Fellowship.
+He has previously served as a member of HAUSCR’s Young Leaders in China program, where he taught a seminar on the institution of judicial review at Renmin University High School in Beijing.
+His broad academic interests have touched on issues ranging from constitutional law, to education policy, to international relations.
+Most recently, as a Teach for America corps member, Ivel served as the science department chair for the Henderson Upper School, the first public K-12 inclusion school in the United States.
+As a Yenching Scholar, he is concentrating in history and archeology and hopes to better understand the nature of Chinese Paleolithic historical narratives.

 Ravi Prasadread bio